 Additionally, ABS structures have improved over the past decade, to the point where we believe the credit quality of ABS is often understated.
 The rating agencies are more conservative now than they were in 2008, having recalibrated their models to account for the extreme volatility seen in the Global Financial Crisis.
 However, credit enhancements or structures that provide increased buffers against losses are now more commonplace, and substantial improvements in underwriting at the origination phase generally raises the quality of the loans that comprise the structures.
 Finally, more securities have built-in “deleveraging” features, which can lead to the securities’ credit quality increasing over time.
 This deleveraging effect often results in rating upgrades in a relatively short span of time, such as within one to two years of issuance.

-And the opportunity set extends outside of the US, with European asset-backed securities offering additional prospects for defensive carry.
-With an annualised 5-year return of 2.3% and annualised volatility of only 0.9%, EU ABS has an equally impressive Sharpe ratio of 1.3.² They also have historically been weakly correlated with other credit markets, as well as with US ABS.
+And the opportunity set extends outside of the U.S., with European asset-backed securities offering additional prospects for defensive carry.
+With an annualized 5-year return of 2.3% and annualized volatility of only 0.9%, EU ABS has an equally impressive Sharpe ratio of 1.3.² They also have historically been weakly correlated with other credit markets, as well as with U.S. ABS.
 Negative Euro Interbank Offered Rate (Euribor) rates have made floating-rate EU ABS particularly intriguing at this juncture.
 Normally when the reference rate (Euribor in this case) becomes more negative, the yield on a security continues to decrease.
 But for these floatingrate securities that have a floor at 0%, their premium actually increases as government yields become further negative.
-For US investors, hedging the bonds back into US dollars currently results in a positive yield pickup, presenting another attractive characteristic.
+For U.S. investors, hedging the bonds back into U.S. dollars currently results in a positive yield pickup, presenting another attractive characteristic.

 U.S. Agency MBS has demonstrated its defensive capabilities across a variety of market conditions, making it an attractive asset class in today’s environment.
-MBS have kept pace with US Treasuries over the last 10 years, generating an annualised return of 3.22% compared to Treasuries at 3.25%³, and in the major periods of declining rates⁴, MBS has outperformed.
+MBS have kept pace with U.S. Treasuries over the last 10 years, generating an annualized return of 3.22% compared to Treasuries at 3.25%³, and in the major periods of declining rates⁴, MBS has outperformed.